viewfinder-annn/AnyEnhance-v1/README.md

 @article{zhang2025anyenhance,
-  title={AnyEnhance: A Unified Generative Model with Prompt-Guidance and Self-Critic for Voice Enhancement}, author={Zhang, Junan and Yang, Jing and Fang, Zihao and Wang, Yuancheng and Zhang, Zehua and Wang, Zhuo and Fan, Fan and Wu, Zhizheng}, journal={IEEE/ACM Transactions on Audio, Speech, and Language Processing}, year={2025}
+  title={AnyEnhance: A Unified Generative Model with Prompt-Guidance and Self-Critic for Voice Enhancement}, author={Zhang, Junan and Yang, Jing and Fang, Zihao and Wang, Yuancheng and Zhang, Zehua and Wang, Zhuo and Fan, Fan and Wu, Zhizheng}, journal={IEEE Transactions on Audio, Speech, and Language Processing}, year={2025}
 }
 ```